Server-side tracking: combining compliance and performance

 Conclusion

-Server-side tracking presents itself as a robust solution for web and mobile data collection and management, operating from the server, outside the browser or user device.
+Server-side tracking emerges as a robust solution for collecting and managing web and mobile data, operating from a server rather than from the user’s browser or device.
 This method offers notable advantages over client-side tracking, providing greater reliability, better performance, enhanced security, and a more privacy-respectful approach.

 In short, these technical solutions are essential for increased marketing efficiency, and we highly recommend their implementation.